Tanker 101 Service History

 Thanks Craig!

 Notice the gun nose in the extended position.
 This sure was a nice way to access the nose and the area behind the instrument panel.
 Byron Sunwall took this picture at Hazelton, Pennsylvania.
-You can also see that the nose and the speed rings on the cowling had been repainted
+You can also see that the nose and the speed rings on the cowling had been repainted.
+Craig Stebbins believes these were taken at taken at the Glendive airport, GDV, in Montana.
+The right photo shows Byron standing next to the right engine.

 Here she is during an engine change.
-This photo was provided by Peter Marson.
-Her left propeller and cowling can be seen under the right wing.
+Her left propeller and cowling can be seen under the right wing in the left photo, and in the right photo, the front office of the Harpoon.

 These shots were taken during the preparation for her trip to California by Bill Hyler.
 Bill was a copilot flying air tankers for John and Connie Hirth.
 He was asked to fly right seat on Tanker 101 for her flight out to California.
 Bill said it was a trip of a lifetime and thankfully he brought along a camera.
 Thanks so much for sharing your photos Bill.